wp-plugins/responsivevoice-text-to-speech/readme.txt

 == Frequently Asked Questions ==

-= Can I remove the ResponsiveVoice branding? =

-Yes.
-This option is available in the commercial license of ResponsiveVoice [ResponsiveVoice Commercial License](http://responsivevoice.com/wordpress-text-to-speech-plugin)
+= You can read our FAQs [here](http://responsivevoice.freshdesk.com/support/solutions "ResponsiveVoice Helpdesk")

-If you have experienced any problems with this plugin please let us know by contacting our support department at [Support](http://responsivevoice.com/support "ResponsiveVoice") website.
+If you have experienced any problems with this plugin please let us know by contacting our support department at [Support](http://responsivevoice.com/support "ResponsiveVoice support") website.

 == Installation ==

 1. Unzip files.
 2. Upload the entire responsivevoice-text-to-speech folder to the /wp-content/plugins/ directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
-4. Use the [responsivevoice_button] shortcode in your post or page.
+4. Use the shortcodes in your post or page.
 5. Enjoy!

 == Screenshots ==